ATU-PON/PowerShell/README.md

-# PowerShell Excersises
+# PowerShell Excercises

-PowerShell Excersises completed by Paul O'Neill as part of the Infrastructure as Code module in the Postgraduate Diploma in Cloud Computing @ ATU
+PowerShell Excercises completed by Paul O'Neill as part of the Infrastructure as Code module, in the Postgraduate Diploma in Cloud Computing @ ATU

+All excercises have been completed as directed, this repo contains both a feature branch and a bugfix